johnnymatthews/blog/170730-how-to-disable-middle-mouse-button-paste-in-ubuntu.md

 ---
-title: How to Disable Middle Mouse Button Paste in Ubuntu
+title: How to disable middle mouse button paste in Ubuntu
+description: For some reason, clicking the middle mouse button in Ubuntu will paste whatever you have copied to your clipboard.
+I don't like this.
+So, here's how to disable that feature, since there isn't an easy way to disable this feature through Ubuntu settings.
+Fun.
 date: 2017-07-30
 ---